qiboteam/qibo/doc/source/qibo.rst

 Hamiltonians
 ------------

-The abstract Hamiltonian object of Qibo is:
+The main abstract Hamiltonian object of Qibo is:

 .. autoclass:: qibo.base.hamiltonians.Hamiltonian
     :members: